-Typically, when you think of a job interview for a nursing job, you imagine the employer asking the applicant questions.
-In reality, though, it’s not enough to just answer nursing interview questions, it’s just as important that the applicant know what questions to ask during a nursing interview.
-Not only will this demonstrate the applicant’s professional interest in the position, but it will also help him or her determine whether the nursing role is the right fit.
-In this article, we will not focus on answering interview questions, we’ll discuss some of the best nursing interview questions to ask when it comes time to apply for a new nursing job.
+It’s just as important that new grads know what questions to ask during a nursing interview.
+Not only will this show the applicant’s professional interest in the position, but it will also help him or her to determine whether the nursing role is the right fit.
+Being able to work with other nurses, doctors, and patients in a new environment is so important.
+And it’s one of the characteristics of most successful nurses.
+In this article, CVO experts have developed some sample questions to ask in a nursing interview.
+This is not to be confused with how to answer nursing interview questions.
+That’s a different topic for a different post.
+Instead, we’ll discuss some of the common nursing interview questions to ask when it comes time for that next job interview.

 Questions to Ask Nurse Manager During Interview

-As you consider the nursing interview questions to ask your hiring manager in your job interview, keep in mind that nursing interview tips are not an exhaustive list.
-There are many other perfectly acceptable questions, and you can adapt the ones highlighted here to your particular situation.
-When developing this article, our editors attempted to provide a good starting point as well as some examples for new nursing graduates who may be drawing a blank when it comes to common nursing job interview questions to ask during their upcoming interviews.
+As you consider some common nursing interview questions to ask your hiring manager in your job interview, keep in mind that these sample questions and nursing interview tips are not an exhaustive list.
+There are many other perfectly acceptable questions for job seekers in this profession.
+Thus, you can adapt the ones highlighted here to your particular situation.
+When developing this article, our editors attempted to provide a good starting point for new nursing graduates.
+We also tried to give examples for recent grads who may be drawing a blank when it comes to common nursing job interview questions to ask during their upcoming interviews.

 #1.
-What kinds of training and support do you provide for new nurses?
+What kinds of training and support do you provide for new team members?

-Usually, the job interview for new nurse hires focuses on what the applicant can contribute to the healthcare facility.
-This is especially critical for entry-level nurses with little or no experience in a clinical setting.
-In considering interview questions, it’s also important for a prospective nurse to get a good idea of what they can expect from their new place of employment.
+Usually, nursing interviews for new hires focus on what the applicant can contribute to the healthcare facility.
+This is especially critical for entry-level nurses with little or no experience on a nursing staff in a clinical setting.
+In considering interview questions, it’s also important for a prospective nurse to get a good idea of the training process at their new place of employment.
+This includes the possibility of a mentorship program or special help from charge nurses, for instance.